-[Brief Descriptions of the German Universities]
+[Brief Descriptions of 18th Century German Universities]

 The set of highly abbreviated remarks on the fifty-two German-speaking universities that follow is somewhat haphazard and incomplete, based primarily on material provided in Eulenburg , Clark , and Ellwein .
 The purpose of this listing is to offer a rough and preliminary orientation to the community of German universities in which Kant and his associates were living and working.
 Additional information on student enrollment (All Universities, Königsberg) and staffing (Full Professors) is also available, as well as a modest list of 18th century professors at the different universities (and a few Gymnasia).